 Course Scholarships to students with outstanding academic performance in the course.

 Competition Winning Awards to students who have won the competition or have been awarded a cash prize by the professional accounting/business organisations or bodies.

 Professional Accounting Examination Awards for part-time students.

 Sponsorships for overseas study tour.

 The MAcc programme has been included in the reimbursable course list of CEF.
 Local students could be reimbursed for a maximum sum of HK$20,000, on successful completion of one or more reimbursable modules forming part of the programme.

 Non-means Tested Loan

-Local students are eligible to apply for the Non-means Tested Loan Scheme provided by the Student Financial Assistance Agency of HKSAR.
+Local students are eligible to apply for the Non-means Tested Loan Scheme provided by the Working Family and Student Financial Assistance Agency of HKSAR.